Skip to main content

 • character development

-• “Character development and the story are really good, and considering the game's issues aside, it is one of the best games I have played in a long time.”
+• “Character development and the story is really good, and considering the game's issues aside, it is one of the best games I have played in a long time.”

 • monetization

-• “I just think that both are Japanese-themed Ubisoft-tier open world games, but as they are not made by evil frogs who think microtransactions are the best thing ever, this game at least, and I am assuming, is actually good.”
+• “I just think that both are Japanese-themed Ubisoft-tier open world games, but as they are not made by greedy developers who think microtransactions are the best thing ever, this game at least—and I assume Ghost of Tsushima—is actually good.”

-• “Imagine a Ubisoft game but with good combat and without microtransactions, also with a much less cluttered UI.”
+• “Imagine a Ubisoft-like game but with good combat and without microtransactions, also featuring a much less cluttered UI.”

 • “Kinda like the RPG Assassin’s Creed games but with real character creation and without cynical microtransactions.”